Windows 10 Timeline “The star of its latest update” Here how it works

-What is Windows 10 Timeline?
+What is the Windows 10 Timeline?

-We already have the Task View feature in Windows 10 where we can check all the running apps, now with the new Timeline, you can check the apps you were working previously.
+We already have the Task View feature in Windows 10 where we can check all the running apps, now with the new Timeline, you can check the apps you were working on previously.
 All your activities will be listed day-wise/ hour-wise, and you can scroll down to check all your earlier activities.
 It would be a great help for multitaskers and people who use different devices on a daily basis.

 How to enable windows Timeline